 - Arbitrary Skepticism: The way the crew treat an inorganic life form as so unexpected and astonishing is odd considering they (and the original series) have previously encountered living beings made of Pure Energy or even more unorthodox things.

 - Artistic License Biology: No, Data.
 Humans are composed of 60% water not 90%.
 For reference, that's as much water as there is in a watermelon.
+This is a carryover from the Original Series episode The Omega Glory, in which McCoy says the human body is 96% water.

 - Call a Human a "Meatbag": Or rather, an "ugly giant bag of mostly water."
 Data points out that it's a fairly accurate description, from a crystal's perspective.